1. Spelling

 Nouns formed from phrasal verbs are often written as a single word and may or may not be hyphenated.
 If in doubt, consult a dictionary.

-The dropout rate for this course is unusually high.
+The dropouts from this course are unusually high.

 Funding problems have meant that these projects have been put on standby.